Mayor & City Council

 rtantillo@richmondheights.org

-He was elected for his first term representing District 4 in April 2016 and elected to his second term in June 2020; his second term will expire in April 2024.
+She was elected for her first term representing District 4 in April 2024 which will expire in April 2028.

 1-214-232-8234